How to Take Care of the Environment During the Festival of Colours?

 • Wastage of water

-• Using plastic bags and balloons
+• Using plastic balloons

 • Throwing colour on animals